yagmurs/unifi-on-azure/README.md

 ## Introduction
 We created an ready to deploy Unifi controller for Azure.
 This will install the [Jacob Alberty](https://github.com/jacobalberty/unifi-docker) docker build on Azure.
 Almost no configuration is needed.
-The Unifi controllers run's as a Container Instace in Azure als uses a Azure file share to store it's configuration data.
+The Unifi controllers run's as a Container Instace in Azure and uses a Azure file share to store it's configuration data.

 ## Deployment
 Azure provides us with multiple ways to deploy resource.
 Using [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/) works best for the resources we need.